Our Permaculture and Homestead School

 Paint Fork

-Home of our Carpentry and Tiny House Building Courses
+Home of our Intro to Primitive Skills, Carpentry, Primitive Campcraft and Tiny House Building Courses

 As our classes have grown, we’ve been fortunate to be able to expand into more space to host our growing community.
-In spring of 2022, we purchased a beautiful nine-acre creekside property just a few miles from our Sanford Way campus, on nearby Paint Fork road in Barnardsville, NC.
+In May of 2022 we established this beautiful creekside property as a primitive camp, hosting campers and students.

-This campus is a bustling creekside landscape with gorgeous mountain views, a breathtaking timber-framed pavilion classroom, spacious covered open-air wood shops for learning building and carpentry in all weather, plus other lovely features.
+This campus is a bustling creekside landscape with gorgeous mountain views, a breathtaking timber-framed pavilion classroom, and primitive camp buildings for learning primitive skills and building in all weather.
+The campus features a permaculture landscape which includes a budding commercial berry and fruit production.
 It’s bustling with energy as we engage in conversation between its innate features and our desires for the school.

 Panorama of the Paint Fork Campus